flare-foundation/governance-proposals/FIP/FIP_16.md

 Every transaction requires computational resources, disk space, and network bandwidth from block producers.
 To better reflect these infrastructure costs and align Flare with industry standards, this proposal suggests increasing the base transaction fee.
-More precisely, this proposal seeks to increase the base gas fee by 20X -- from 25 gwei to 500 gwei -- with the necessary modifications introduced by the ACP-176 mechanism after the v1.13.0 [node upgrade](https://github.com/flare-foundation/go-flare).
+More precisely, this proposal seeks to increase the base gas fee by 20x -- from 25 gwei to 500 gwei -- with the necessary modifications introduced by the ACP-176 mechanism after the v1.13.0 [node upgrade](https://github.com/flare-foundation/go-flare).
 Even with this adjustment, Flare’s transaction costs will remain orders of magnitude lower than those of comparable networks in both native and fiat terms.
 This change strengthens the token’s deflationary trajectory without compromising affordability.

 To understand the potential impact of this change on token supply: over the past six months, approximately 7.5M `FLR` was burned.
 Under the proposed fee structure, and assuming a conservative scenario of zero ecosystem growth, this figure would rise to roughly 300M `FLR`.
 With inflation being reduced to 3%, on an inflatable balance of 86B `FLR`, the gross inflation would be 2.58B `FLR`.
-Subtracting the 300M burnt `FLR` from this number brings gross inflation to 2.28B and thus the net inflation percentage to 2.66% rather than 3.0%.
+Subtracting the 300M burned `FLR` from this number brings gross inflation to 2.28B and thus the net inflation percentage to 2.66% rather than 3.0%.
 Given the current rapid expansion of the ecosystem, these projections are overly conservative.
 The Flare governance will closely monitor network activity and readjust the fee structure as needed to balance ecosystem growth with overall transaction costs.